geofis/manuscritos-2021/README.md

 ## Pool (2022 and beyond)

-- [ ] Grain size of surface gravel in a tropical river floodplain of the Dominican Republic: ordination and spatial analysis.
+- [ ] Grain size of surface gravel in a tropical river floodplain: ordination and spatial analysis.

 - [ ] Using SfM and digital surface models for geomorphological mapping of the Ocoa River basin.